-Joy Garnett is a painter who lives and works in New York.
-She received her BA in Humanities and Middle East Studies from McGill University, studied painting at L’Ecole des Beaux-Arts Paris, and completed her MFA in painting at The City College of New York.
-Joy’s paintings have been shown at the Milwaukee Art Museum, MoMA-PS1, Whitney Museum of American Art, Boston University Art Gallery, National Academy of Sciences, Houston Center for Contemporary Craft, Museum of Contemporary Craft Portland, BALTIC Centre for Contemporary Art in Newcastle upon Tyne (UK), and the Witte Zaal, Ghent (Belgium).
-She has received grants from Anonymous Was a Woman and the Lower Manhattan Cultural Council, and commissions from The Wellcome Trust (UK) and The Chipstone Foundation, Milwaukee.
-Her works are in the permanent collections of the National Academy of Sciences (Washington DC), Altria, and The West Collection (Oaks, PA).
+Joy Garnett is an artist and writer.
+She received her BA in Humanities from McGill University, studied painting at L’Ecole des Beaux-Arts in Paris, and completed her MFA at City College of New York.
+Joy’s paintings have been shown in the U.S. and abroad, at venues that include the Milwaukee Art Museum, MoMA-PS1, the Whitney Museum, The FLAG Art Foundation, Boston University Art Gallery, Museum of Contemporary Craft Portland, BALTIC Centre for Contemporary Art, and the Witte Zaal, Ghent, Belgium.
+Catalogue essays by Lucy Lippard, Deborah Frizzell, Christopher Phillips, Benjamin Godsill, and Tim Griffin, have accompanied exhibitions of her work, which has been reviewed in The New Yorker, The New York Times, Art in America, ARTNews, Artnet, ArtInfo, The Huffington Post, Hyperallergic, and elsewhere.
+Joy has received grants from Anonymous Was a Woman, Lower Manhattan Cultural Council, Wellcome Trust, and The Chipstone Foundation.
+Her work is in the permanent collections of the National Academy of Sciences (Washington DC), Altria, and The West Collection (Oaks, PA).